 - rabbit repellent

-Spread any one of these ingredients around the areas that you don’t want the rabbits to enter and reapply after rain or snow to keep the rabbits at bay.
+Spread any one of these ingredients around the areas that you don’t want rabbits to enter – and make sure to reapply after rain or snow to keep the rabbits at bay.